verrazzano/docs/content/en/docs/guides/export/metrics-trait.md

   selector: {}
 ```

-Example snippet of generated Deployment:
+Below is a snippet of the Deployment resource that will be annotated based on the MetricsTrait definition.
 ```
 apiVersion: apps/v1
 kind: Deployment